thearn/stl_tools/README.md

 Use them for product prototyping, art, cookie cutters, ice cube trays, chocolate molds, (see [this](http://www.makerbot.com/tutorials/making-chocolate-molds/) to learn how to make a printed object food-safe) or whatever else you can think of.

-Some modification may be needed to the STL or printer settings to get certain shapes to print cleanly (ie. thicker base, support structures, etc).
+Some modification may be needed to the STL or printer settings to get certain shapes to print cleanly (i.e. thicker base, support structures, etc).

 Besides printing, these can also be merged into other 3D meshes for many other